dhrvsood/MongoDB-Search-Engine/README.md

 Planned functionality:
 - [ ] Autocomplete based on different data columns
-- [ ] Tokenise using entire string instead of for more accuracy
+- [ ] Tokenise using entire string instead of delimeters for more accuracy
+- [ ] Implement button in input bar

 ## Technologies & Frameworks
 The back-end of this project was written in Node.js with Express being used for server functionality.
 The front-end was built using HTML and jQuery.